jiupinjia/neural-magic-eye/README.md

 #### Network architectures and performance

 In the following, we show the decoding/classification accuracy with different model architectures.
-We hope these statistics can give you some help in model configurations.
+We hope these statistics can help you if you want to build your own model.

 ![](./gallery/acc1.jpg)